-Working in an integrated team with the Environment Agency and Balfour Beatty, our job is to inspect, refurbish and maintain flood defenses along 175-kilometers of the River Thames and reduce the risk of tidal flooding to protect 1.3 million peopleand some £275 billion worth of property in London, Essex and Kent over the next 100 years.
+Working in an integrated team with the Environment Agency and Balfour Beatty, our job is to inspect, refurbish and improve flood defenses along 175-kilometers of the River Thames and reduce the risk of tidal flooding to protect 1.4 million people and some £321 billion worth of property in London, Essex and Kent over the next 100 years.
 On a program this vital, some might call it too risky to trailblaze new technologies or apply innovations with the future of so many hanging in the balance.

 But what if we showed you how the TEAM2100 program team thrives on a culture of innovation, constantly searching for a better way – to deliver the best protection and value for those who live along the River Thames?